jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 **IPL(2..0)** (Interupt Level)
 This TTL bus is driven by the Amiga chipset.

-**_LBEN** (Local Bus Enabled)
-This LVTTL signal is driven by a target device on the CPU Local Bus Card and tristated by inactive target devices on the CPU Local Bus Card.
-When the CPU Local Bus Card is addressed, this signal is asserted so the onboard signal buffers may be set correctly to avoid bus contention.
-Needed when memory or AUTOCONFIG devices are implemented on the CPU Local Bus card.
-In the absence of such devices, this may be left unconnected.

 **Table 3.4**.
 CPU Local Bus Pinout.
 Pin|Signal|Pin|Signal|Pin|Signal
 -|-|-|-|-|-